vibssh/webpackboilerplate/README.md

   * Custom Theme ['michelangelo'] is installed inside node_modules folder and that is used to serve the styleguide template
   * Any structure change that needs to be done to the Styleguide template it needs to be done here `./node_modules/michelangelo/kss-styleguide/custom-template/index.hbs` It uses handlebars templating engine.
-  * To reflect the changes done to the structure and or styling of the styleguide template please run this command `kss --source ./src/scss/ --destination ./src/styleguide --css ./style.css  --builder ./node_modules/michelangelo/kss_styleguide/custom-template`
+  * To reflect the changes done to the structure and or styling of the styleguide template please run this command `yarn styleguide && yarn dev`